MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 ![Screenshot of settings for .NET Hot Reload](../debugger/media/vs-2022/dotnet-hot-reload-settings.png)

-You also can control whether .NET Hot Reload is available at the project level by modifying your .NET 6 projects launchSetting.json and setting `hotReloadEnabled` to `false`.
+You also can control whether .NET Hot Reload is available at the project level by modifying your .NET 6+ project's *launchSetting.json* file and setting `hotReloadEnabled` to `false`.

 Example: